 The morning of the shooting is the last day she'll go out for a while.
 Already Lucy had been growing nervous about being out in public. . .

-A novel of terrorism and conspiracy told through two strangers swept up in the aftermath.
+A novel of two strangers swept up in the aftermath of two politicized acts of violence.
 THE DISAPPEARED traces a pair of survivors: a woman whose husband is missing in a San Bernardino-type of attack, and a man who believes his sister was an unidentified victim of the '93 World Trade Center bombing.
-With remarkable momentum, their paths intersect as they resist audacious political threats.
+With a remarkable mix of nuance and momentum, Braver portrays their post-trauma experience in the face of relentless public feedback.

 "Braver’s novel is rich and humane, a tightly controlled, beautifully orchestrated portrait of contemporary terrors and the feedback loops of fear and paranoia they create that mesmerize us and, tragically, sometimes drive us mad.
 There are those that disappear in the violence, and those that disappear searching for them in their wakes, trying to make sense of insanity."